dolbeysystems/fusion-cac-web-docs/content/release-notes/v2.58/_index.md

 **CACTWO-7023** **{{< rawhtml >}}<span style="color:#2a7d1f">(Important)</span>{{< /rawhtml >}}**

-If a time out occurred when a user was saved an account but was sitting in it, it was being rerouted back to that user instead of moving into a new workflow.
+ If an account's workflow assignment changes while the user is in the account, and the user's session times out, the account's workflow was being reverted to the workflow when the account was first loaded.
 This has been corrected.

 <hr style="height:1px;border-width:0;color:gray;background-color:black">